MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![Add New Analysis](./images/ona-define-graph-settings.png)

 10. The graph is shown in the combined or grouped view by default based on what you selected in the previous step.
-You can't
 11. To save the current graph for future analysis, select **Save**, enter a name, and then select **Save Graph**.

 ## To add new subgroup analysis